MehdiSheriff05/votilio/README.md

    docker-compose exec web flask shell
    ```

-The Flask app listens on `http://localhost:8000` and Postgres on `localhost:5432` (helpful for local inspection or Cloudflare Tunnel/nginx fronting).
+The Flask app listens on `http://localhost:8000` and Postgres on `localhost:5432`
 ## Tests
 An example pytest lives in `tests/` to illustrate key generation expectations.
 Run with:
 ```bash